 To see if you have room for your wisdom teeth, put your finger behind either second molar.
 If you feel a flat pad of tissue, then you may have enough room!
 If you feel the tissue curving upwards, chances are you don’t have room for your wisdom teeth.
 Of course, this is a rough estimation and you’re going to need your oral surgeon to measure this space.
-This quick and dirty test is just to give you some idea of what your dentist is doing to measure the space back there.
+This quick-and-dirty test is just to give you some idea of what your dentist is going to do to measure the space back there.

 What to Ask at the Consultation: